Strain and defects in oblique stripe growth: Existence in the phase-diffusion approximation

 and has $v(\zeta_0)=0$, $v_\zeta(\zeta_0)=0$, $v_{\zeta\zeta}(\zeta_0)\geq 0$.
 Extending into $x<0$ and using the boundary condition gives $v_x(\zeta_0)=0$ and, using the equation, $v_{xx}\leq 0$.
 On the other hand, since $\dashint v >0$ at $x=0$, $v(\zeta,x)\to \dashint v|_{x=0}>0$, a constant.
 Since interior minima are excluded by the maximum principle, the minimum of $v$ is necessarily located at the boundary $x=0,\zeta=\zeta_0$, which however implies $v_x(\zeta_0)>0$ by the Hopf boundary lemma, a contradiction.

-It remains to show (iii).
+It remains to show (iii) for any $g_\tau$.
 Therefore, first notice that the linearization of \eqref{e:bi} at any profile $\psi_*$,

 is Fredholm of index zero with $\psi_*'(\zeta)+1$ belonging to the kernel.
 We claim that the kernel is indeed one-dimensional and that the derivative of \eqref{e:bi} with respect to $k_x$, $\mathcal{D}'_+(k_x) \psi_*$, does not belong to the range.
 Together, this then establishes (iii) via the Implicit Function Theorem since the linearization with respect to $(\psi,k)$ is onto.
-Suppose first that there is a function $v$ in the kernel that is not a multiple of $\psi'(\zeta)+1$.
+Suppose first that there is a function $v$ in the kernel that is not a multiple of $\psi_*'(\zeta)+1$.
 Then we can find a linear combination that is non-negative but not strictly positive, that is, a function $w$ in the kernel with $w(\zeta_0)=0$, $w(\zeta)\geq0$, and $\dashint w\geq 0$.
 Arguing as in (ii), we can then obtain a contradiction from the maximum principle.
-It remains now only remains to show that there does not exist a nontrivial solution to
+It now only remains to show that there does not exist a nontrivial solution to

-where we suppressed the dependence of $\mathcal{D}_+$ on its arguments other than $k_+$, and the dependence of $g$ on $\tau$.
+where we suppressed the dependence of $\mathcal{D}_+$ on its arguments other than $k_x$.
 Note that in the case $c_x=0$, $\mathcal{D}_+'=0$, $\mathcal{D}_+$ is self-adjoint, with cokernel $\psi_*'+1$, such that the right-hand side of \eqref{e:solv} has nonzero scalar product with the cokernel and hence does not belong to the range.
 We shall therefore assume in the sequel that $c_x>0$.
 The boundary integral equation \eqref{e:solv} is equivalent to the elliptic equation

 We claim that the existence of a solution to \eqref{e:gen1} is equivalent to the existence of a generalized eigenvector in an associated elliptic problem, which will then lead to a contradiction.
 Consider therefore the eigenvalue problem associated with our linearization